swtdrgn/cb-workshop-dev/VMSETUP.md

 ### Docker

-> Instead of dealing with multiple VM-s, we will use Docker containers within the VM in order to do the clustering exercises
+> Instead of dealing with multiple VM-s, we will use Docker containers within the VM in order to do the clustering exercises.

 The following steps can be performed to run a Couchbase instance via Docker: